 Where: Middlewich, Cheshire, Roman fort in Harbutt's Field, at SJ70226695, beside the Roman road now called King Street, which crossed the river Dane near where it was joined by the river Croco and shortly before it was joined by the river Wheelock.
 (Local water courses have been confused by a canal opened in 1777.)
-This location is well fixed by the distance to Mediolano in iter 10, by the surviving place name Kinderton, and by the order in which RC names Salinis (Northwich), then Condate, then Ratecorion (Stoke-on-Trent).
+This location is well fixed by the distance to Mediolano in iter 10, by the surviving place name Kinderton, and by the order in which the Cosmography names Salinis (Northwich), then Condate, then Ratecorion (Stoke-on-Trent).
 Antiquarians from at least 1800 placed Condate at Middlewich, but Richmond and Crawford, advised by Williams and later copied by Rivet and Smith, mistakenly switched to a bad guess of Northwich.